axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    This is used to display common task lists for each user in several applications.
 The Task/Case lists of all applications installed in a security context are displayed by the Portal running in this security context.

 All applications are in the same security context and the **portal-components** should be the only part being deployed in the other applications.
-See :ref:`multi-app-structure` overview.
+See :ref:`The Portal multi applications <multi-app-structure>` overview.

 -  Create a new application.
 Deploy Portal (portal, portal-components, optionally AxonIvyExpress) to this application.